usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 enhanced capability to use phase field as part of larger ICME workflows and, in particular, data intensive usages such as AI surrogate models.
-This guide serves as a primer rather than a detailied reference on scientific data, aiming to stimulate thought and ensure that phase field practitioners are aware of the key considerations before initiating a phase field study.
+This guide serves as a primer rather than a detailed reference on scientific data, aiming to stimulate thought and ensure that phase field practitioners are aware of the key considerations before initiating a phase field study.